…as a nation we cannot operate in a silo while the rest of the world innovates. The sun is still shining. It is time to mitigate and adapt.

 Hydropower is the most dominant renewable and low carbon energy source generating about 16% of the total world electrical energy.

-The effect of climate change on hydropower is mostly influenced the change of the river runoff.
+The effect of climate change on hydropower is mostly influenced by the change of the river runoff.

 The change of precipitation and temperature are the most driving factors.
 Increase of the extreme climate events and enlarged erosion furthermore pressures the hydropower production.